mitchelldmiller/quick-mail-wp-plugin/README.md

 ### Translators / Translations ###

-* Quick Mail is no longer distributed with translations.
+* Quick Mail is not distributed with translations.

 * Visit [Quick Mail Translations](https://translate.wordpress.org/projects/wp-plugins/quick-mail) for translations and more information.